SYSTEM UPDATE: July 25, 2021 – View important information for upcoming changes.

 Birth certificates are computer generated, printed on secure safety paper, and certified with digitally enhanced seal of Nebraska.
 They are accepted by passport agencies, Social Security and other government entities, school registration, sporting activities, etc. On this page you will find information to assist you with birth registration.
-We invite you to also review our FAQs.
 The Vital Records Division of the Nebraska Department of Health and Human Services started registering births in Nebraska since 1904.

 As of April 11, 2016, mothers will no longer be permitted to sign a refusal letter when indicating that their husband is not the biological father of their child.